Time-evolving psychological processes over repeated decisions: Discussion

 \section{Discussion}

-Human behavior is fundamentally non-stationary.
-The improvements gained through repeated practice are often large, and are reliably observed across a wide range of behavior, from very simple counting tasks to complex tasks with multiple stages \citep{newell1981mechanisms,evans2018refining,wynton2017abrupt}.
-In other cases, time-on-task leads to steady decreases in performance, via fatigue \citep{van2003mental,dorrian2007simulated}, and in yet other cases to alternating periods of good and bad performance, caused by mind-wandering \citep[so called ``task unrelated thoughts'':][]{mittner2016neural,giambra1995laboratory}.
-In many cases -- such as those cited above -- cognitive changes with time-on-task are a central focus of the research activity, and are directly investigated.
+Although human behavior is dynamic, analysts often treat data as if repeated observations are independent and identically distributed.
+Improvements gained through practice are often large, and are reliably observed across a wide range of behavior, from very simple counting tasks to complex tasks with multiple stages \citep{newell1981mechanisms,evans2018refining,wynton2017abrupt}.
+Time-on-task can also lead to decreases in performance, via fatigue or interference \citep{van2003mental,dorrian2007simulated,kahana2018variability} and also to changing periods of good and bad performance, caused by poor cognitive control and ``mind-wandering'' \citep[also called ``task unrelated thoughts'':][]{mittner2016neural,giambra1995laboratory}.
+In some cases, cognitive changes with time-on-task are a central focus of the research activity, and are directly investigated.

-However, in the vast majority of cases, the changes with time-on-task are ignored.
-When off-the-shelf analysis tools such as ANOVA are applied, the data are routinely aggregated across time-on-task.
-More importantly, the same approximation is usually made even when more detailed analytic theories are constructed.
-Relevant to our investigation, there have been dozens or perhaps hundreds of model-based analyses of the cognitive processes underlying simple decision-making in recent years.
-These analyses include applied studies which reveal how experimental manipulations or person-based variables are associated with differences in decision-making due to changed caution, sensitivity, or other model parameters, while other studies focus on development or elaboration of the decision-making theories themselves, including extension \citep[for review, see][]{ratcliff2016diffusion}.
-However, in almost all cases, the data are treated as if time-on-task has no effect, and the models are developed to predict unchanging and independent decisions.